 Preparation of Working Solutions

-- The DP3 reagent is provided Ready-To-Use and should not be diluted. - Store with cap tightly secured. - The reagent may be reused up to five times. - Discard used reagent if slides are incompletely deparaffinized.
+- The DP1 and DP2 reagent are provided Ready-To-Use and should not be diluted. - · Store with cap tightly secured. - The reagent may be reused up to five times. - Discard used reagent if slides are incompletely deparaffinized.

 Protocol Recommendations